 What Makes Seattle so Green?

-Has Seattle Always Been Called the Emerald City?
+Has It Always Been Called the Emerald City?

-The Emerald City isn't even Seattle's only nickname.
-It's also frequently called Rain City (guess why!), the Coffee Capital of the World and Jet City, since Boeing is based in the area.
+The Emerald City is also frequently called Rain City (guess why!), the Coffee Capital of the World, and Jet City, since Boeing is based in the area.
 It's not uncommon to see these names around town on businesses or used casually here and there.